gregheo/CocoaConfSJ2016/README.markdown

 * The slides
 * Sample playgrounds and project from the live coding parts of the talk

+You can check out the slides on [Speaker Deck](https://speakerdeck.com/gregheo/scouting-swift-3) if you prefer browsing over there.

 Feel free to get in touch with me if you have any questions!